project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 .. note::

-    In a SpiNNaker application kernel, though SDRAM *can* be accessed directly like this, 'real' application kernels often use DMA to improve performance.
+    Although SDRAM *can* be accessed directly like this, 'real' application kernels often use DMA requests to avoid blocking on slow memory access.

 Reading and writing SDRAM from the host